between woods and grasslands in the south-east of the Touraine region

 Constructed in the 19th century in a classical style with a slate, hip roof, this large, luxurious home is built of freestone covered, in places, with traditional rendering.
 It stands in the midst of its landscaped parklands.

 The house’s porch is reached via a flight of six stone steps, the ground floor being raised by half a level.

 This property is sold furnished.

 A large cellar and a boiler room.

-A landing provides access to two bedrooms with parquet flooring, one is a through room, as well as to a bathroom and a toilet.
-The ceilings are 3.35 m high.
+A landing provides access to two bedrooms with parquet flooring, one is a through room, as well as to a bathroom and a separate toilet.
+Ceilings are 3.35 m high.
 A concealed stairway goes up to the second floor.

-Facing the mansion are three outbuildings, used for functions and reception purposes.
+Facing the main house are three outbuildings, used for function and reception purposes.
 One is dubbed “Le chalet” (the chalet), another, “Le chais” (the wine storehouse) and the last, “Les écuries” (the stables).

 This first outbuilding, known as “Le chalet”, comprises a living room with an open-plan kitchen and a separate toilet.
 Upstairs are three bedrooms and a shower room, with a toilet.
 This house shares the space in the old barn with a shed, used for storing all the tools needed for maintaining the parklands.

 A function room, with toilets, is connected to a professional kitchen via a covered area.
 In the other section of this outbuilding, a space has been converted into a tiled living room, with a fireplace, on the ground floor and two bedrooms, with parquet flooring, a shower room and a separate toilet upstairs.

 This sound-proofed function room opens on to a covered area.
 It is also fitted with a professional kitchen.
 Public toilets have also been created.
 The upstairs of this outbuilding has not been converted, but its vast floor surface area could accommodate additional bedrooms and bathrooms.
 Its roof has been redone and insulated just like those on all the other buildings on the property.